RescueSocial/Cases_Film_Music_Arts_Hollywood/Legislation Improvements/README.md

 Criminal accusations against the victim or prosecution of charges against the victim or another;<br>
 Exposing a secret about the victim or another subjecting him or her to "hatred, contempt or ridicule";<br>
 A boycott or other collective action against the victim's business unless the action is for the benefit of the group's interest;<br>
-Testimony against the victim or <b>Witholding testinomy or information in respect to another’s legal claim or defense;</b><br>
+Testimony against the victim or <b>Witholding testimony or information in respect to another’s legal claim or defense;</b><br>
 An official position being used to harm the victim or another;<br>
 Any other act calculated to harm the victim's health, safety, business, calling, career, financial condition, reputation or personal relationships.<br>
 First Degree Coercion: When a person, having committed second-degree coercion, or another actor actually instilled in the victim a fear of physical injury or property damage, or induced the victim to: